svviz/svviz/docs/install.rst

 **I can't access the web view**

 1. Are you running the web browser on the same computer as svviz?
 For security reasons, the web server is only available within the same computer.
-To safely get around this, you will need to set up an ssh tunnel from one computer to the other
+To safely get around this, you will need to set up an ssh tunnel from one computer to the other (see :ref:`here <tunneling>` for directions)
 2. Are you accessing the correct URL?
 The server always runs on localhost, but the port is chosen randomly and may change between runs.
 3. Have you tried reloading the page?
 The server can take a moment to start, and this may take longer than it takes for your web browser to open.